Table of Contents

 QuickBooks Payment Processing

 One additional feature of both QBO and QBDT is Payment Processing.
-Intuit Merchant Services (IMS) provides payment processing for eligible customers through the QuickBooks Payments feature and includes:
+Intuit Merchant Services (IMS) provides payment processing for approved customers through the QuickBooks Payments feature.

-QuickBooks Online Business Size and Number of Users
+QuickBooks Online Business Size, Number of Users, and Monthly Pricing Plans

 QuickBooks Online is used primarily by small businesses and middle-market companies with the type of operations and number of users that the software fits.